Top

 Defense from Burglary Charges in Ohio

 If you’ve been charged with burglary in Cleveland, you’ll want a criminal defense attorney who understands Ohio’s burglary statutes and knows how to defend serious property crime and theft crime allegations.
 A burglary charge can carry significant penalties, including prison time and a permanent record that affects employment, housing, and future opportunities.
+You deserve a legal team with extensive experience, trial skill, and a commitment to defending your rights at every stage.

 At Patituce & Associates, we have defended clients against a wide range of felony charges, including burglary.
 Our practice is led by Attorney Joseph C. Patituce, a former prosecutor and one of only eight Board-Certified Criminal Trial Attorneys in Ohio.